AWARDS + FELLOWSHIPS

 AFI DIRECTING WORKSHOP FOR WOMEN / 2013

-LAUREN LUDWIG (she/they) is a queer writer/director who specializes in comedy, interactive storytelling and creating communities for artists.
+LAUREN LUDWIG (all pronouns) is a queer writer/director who specializes in comedy, interactive storytelling and creating communities for artists.
 Lauren believes deeply in the transformative power of collective experiences, be they film shoots, theater happenings, or pagan rituals in the woods.

-As a writer, Lauren has developed multiple comedy projects with various partners, including the Untitled Lauren Ludwig Project, for which they are currently shooting a pilot at FX.
+As a writer, Lauren has developed multiple comedy projects with various partners, including the Untitled Lauren Ludwig Project, for which they shot a pilot at FX.
 Lauren was the director and showrunner of the sketch series Passive Aggressive History, part of Rachel Dratch’s Late Night Snack.
 The queer action short Heart Shot, which she wrote and produced, is on Netflix.

 In the realm of interactive storytelling, Lauren has built a name for herself as one of the emerging voices in immersive theater.
 She co-founded the award-winning Los Angeles theater company Capital W which specializes in intimate experiences for very small audiences.
 Under their banner, Lauren has written and directed six original shows, including a commission for the Denver Center for the Performing Arts.
 Hamlet-Mobile, her adaptation of Shakespeare's Hamlet staged in a cargo van, was published in the anthology Best Plays from American Theater Festivals 2015.
 Lauren’s work with Capital W has won Best Overall Immersive Work at Hollywood Fringe 2017 and the Game Design Award at IndieCade 2016.
 Extending her expertise for interactive storytelling to the screen, Lauren directed the VR short film Girl which was released by the Tribeca Film Institute x Google.